renduples/restapi/README.md

 SELECT * FROM global_variables WHERE variable_name LIKE 'mysql-monitor_%';
 ```

-Now add at least one Backend MySQL Server.
-For read write splits and replicating clusters you can add more servers later.
+Now add at least one backend MySQL Server.
 ```bash
 INSERT INTO mysql_servers(hostgroup_id,hostname,port) VALUES (1,'127.0.0.1',3306);
 LOAD MYSQL SERVERS TO RUNTIME;